An AI Learned to Recognize Individual Bears

 bear roaring

-“Our intuition suggested that combining head features and posture would be a more reliable indicator than just body shape, which can vary significantly with weight,” explained Alexander Matis, a project participant from EPFL.
+“Our intuition suggested that combining head features and posture would be a more reliable indicator than just body shape, which can vary significantly with weight,” said Alexander Matis, a project researcher at EPFL.
 He noted that ultimately, “PoseSwin significantly outperformed models that relied solely on body images or ignored posture information.”

-During field testing of PoseSwin, the researchers utilized numerous photos of brown bears taken by visitors to Katmai National Park and Preserve in Alaska, where the Fat Bear Week is periodically held.
-The researchers uploaded the photographs into the machine learning program, and PoseSwin successfully identified bears in new images that matched those already in its database.
+During field testing of PoseSwin, the researchers used numerous photos of brown bears taken by visitors to Katmai National Park and Preserve in Alaska, where Fat Bear Week is held periodically.
+They uploaded the photos into the model, and PoseSwin successfully matched bears in new images to those already in its database.

 Currently, her team is using PoseSwin to monitor over 100 bears living around the McNeil River State Game Sanctuary without disrupting their daily lives.
 Thanks to this AI system, scientists are gaining more accurate information about the health and well-being of these predators, which is vital for species conservation.

-It’s likely that the capabilities of PoseSwin will be applied not only to bears.
+PoseSwin’s capabilities likely won’t be limited to bears.
 Initial comparative tests show that the new model can accurately identify macaques as well.
-So, it’s possible that its incredibly important work will soon extend to many other animal species.
+So, it’s possible that its work will soon extend to many other animal species.

-The research results were published in the journal Cell Current Biology.
+The research results were published in the journal Current Biology.

 Photo: Unsplash